-All close and close-plus contacts are required to stay at home or in the quarantine facility - Jet Park - for the full 14 day self-isolation period AND until Public Health clears you to leave.
+All close contacts are required to self-isolate at home for the full 14 day self-isolation period AND until Public Health clears you to leave.

 You must get tested.

-If your test shows that you have COVID-19, or you get sick, we ask you to move to a quarantine hotel.
+If your test shows that you have COVID-19, or you get sick, we ask you to move to a managed isolation facility (MIFQ).

-Even if you are not sick, it may be better for you to go into a quarantine hotel.
+Even if you are not sick, it may be better for you to go into a managed isolation facility.

-We may suggest you and your family stay in a hotel facility as -
+We may suggest you and your family stay in this facility as -

 Please discuss with the public health team whether you should bring immediate family members, e.g. children with you.

-The quarantine hotel will tell you when you should arrive at the hotel, please do not arrive unexpectedly.
+The managed isolation facility will tell you when you should arrive, please do not arrive unexpectedly.
 You will receive a pick up time, if transport is arranged for you and your family.
 This gives you time to make arrangements for others staying at home or for pets to be cared for.